VNWiki/visual-novel-wiki/docs/linux/wineprefixes.md

 > [!NOTE]
 > This assumes you're using [Lutris](lutris), but ignoring this, you can use the command line just as easily to run your applications.

+> [!TIP] Recommended wineprefixes
+> If starting out, setup the basic wineprefixes only.
+>
+> If you have any issues, visit the [Visual Novel Compatibility](../visual-novel-compatibility-list) page.
+Specific details about other wineprefixes are in [this section](#types-of-wineprefixes).

 > [!WARNING]
 > You only need to make the prefix one time.
 Do not modify the prefix once created.